 Metolazone is a thiazide diuretic (water pill) that helps prevent your body from absorbing too much salt, which can cause fluid retention.

-Metolazone treats fluid retention (edema) in people with congestive heart failure, or a kidney disorder such as nephrotic syndrome.
-This medication is also used to treat high blood pressure (hypertension).
+Metolazone is used to treat fluid retention (edema) in people with congestive heart failure, or a kidney disorder such as nephrotic syndrome.
+Metolazone is also used to treat high blood pressure (hypertension).

-Metolazone may also be used for other purposes not listed in this medication guide.
+Metolazone may also be used for purposes not listed in this medication guide.

 oval, yellow, imprinted with E 56